Soma (video game): Development

 Soma was in the making since 2010, beginning with the advancement of new technology for the game engine.
 Setting the game at the bottom of the Atlantic Ocean was an idea decided on a "whim" by Frictional Games co-founders Thomas Grip and Jens Nilsson, which Grip said they had wanted to try for a long time.
 At some point in development, the story of the game underwent a number of major changes before ending up at the final version that was released, with an older build released via an easter egg.
 The storytelling was designed to rely on the player's actions rather than serve as a guide for the player to adhere to, so as to allow those who ignore exposition material, such as audio logs and notes, to follow the plot.
 Soma's underlying theme is consciousness, and was developed in order to explore the nature of free will and the self.
 The game's atmosphere was inspired by the work of Philip K. Dick, China Miéville and Greg Egan.

 Achieving a realistic sound to fit the mood required audio director Samuel Justice to utilise what he called "the room size system".
 Instead of processing sounds to make an effect possible, recordings were made of environments that complemented such needs, like the reverb of a large hall.
 With this system, over 2,000 footstep sounds were captured.

+In January 2025, publisher Abylight Studios announced a collaboration with developer Frictional Games to bring three of their most recent games (Soma, Amnesia: The Bunker, and Amnesia: Rebirth) to the Nintendo Switch.